njwmerv/htn-be-chal/README.md

 ```
 Extra Notes:
 1. Right now, events are treated the same as skills, but I would hope to make a few changes, if I have the time.
-> Instead of making some PUT + JSON request, hackers could scan a QR code, which redirects them to a url like: /events/<EVENT_NAME>
+- Instead of making some PUT + JSON request, hackers could scan a QR code, which redirects them to a url like: /events/<EVENT_NAME>
-    which allows adds a new row to hacker_events, with their hacker_id
+    which adds a new row to hacker_events, with their hacker_id
-> This page would also have the option of adding a rating
+- This page would also have the option of adding a rating